A restoration celebration honoring versatile client’s achievements.

-We were honored to have the opportunity to join the architecture and restoration community in celebrating Oregon’s achievements in restoration at Restore Oregon’s Restoration Celebration in November.
+We were honored to have the opportunity to join the architecture and restoration community in celebrating Oregon’s achievements in restoration.
+This was held at Restore Oregon’s Restoration Celebration in November.
 We were also very excited to watch as several of our clients were honored with DeMuro Awards this year!

-The DeMuro Awards, named for legendary Portland preservationist and developer Art DeMuro, is a competitive award honoring the architecture and construction teams who tackle projects of significance in rehabilitating Oregon’s historic structures.
+The DeMuro Awards are named for legendary Portland preservationist and developer Art DeMuro.
+DeMuro is a competitive award honoring the architecture and construction teams who tackle significant projects in rehabilitating Oregon’s historic structures.

-We were delighted to celebrate our dear friend and colleague Paul Falsetto, who received a DeMuro Award for his rehabilitation of the Dayton Blockhouse Cafe.
-Paul worked with our custom cabinetry team to develop a walnut back bar for that project along with a bar and table tops made out of reclaimed fir from the building’s floor joists.
+We were delighted to celebrate our dear friend and colleague Paul Falsetto.
+Paul received a DeMuro Award for his rehabilitation of the Dayton Blockhouse Cafe.
+Paul worked with our custom cabinetry team to develop a walnut back bar for that project.
+Along with a bar and table tops made out of reclaimed fir from the building’s floor joists

 We were also thrilled to celebrate the honoring of Venerable Properties for their Washington High School rehabilitation project.

-That project featured new sash built by Versatile that exactly replicated the building’s original double hung windows which had been lost when an ill-guided renovation replaced them all with aluminum.
+That project featured new sash built by Versatile that exactly replicated the building’s original double hung windows.
+They were lost when an ill-guided renovation replaced them all with aluminum.

-Our owner, Richard De Wolf, who is a member of the Restore Oregon board of directors, and Alex Mackenzie, our chief sales person and expert resource for our clients, enjoyed the opportunity to connect with clients and colleagues who are helping move this important work forward in Oregon.
+Our owner, Richard De Wolf, who is a member of the Restore Oregon board of directors.
+Alex Mackenzie, our chief sales person and expert resource for our clients.
+Enjoying the opportunity to connect with clients and colleagues who are helping move this important work forward in Oregon.

-Richard had the opportunity to give a brief speech at the event, highlighting our own efforts to save some of Oregon’s Most Endangered Places.
+Richard had the opportunity to give a brief speech at the event.
+He highlighted our own efforts to save some of Oregon’s Most Endangered Places.

-We have been able to directly contribute to the rescue and rehabilitation of at least one Endangered Place a year for the last 5 years, ranging from the Pioneer Mother’s Cabin (above), which was on the verge of falling into the Willamette, to the First Congregational Church in downtown Portland, whose historic bell tower tracery was beginning to crumble.
+We have been able to directly contribute to the rescue and rehabilitation of at least one Endangered Place a year for the last 5 years.
+These range from the Pioneer Mother’s Cabin (above), which was on the verge of falling into the Willamette.
+To the First Congregational Church in downtown Portland, whose historic bell tower tracery was beginning to crumble.

-It was a beautiful event and we look forward to seeing which Endangered Place we can help knock of the list next year!
+It was a beautiful event.
+We look forward to seeing which Endangered Place we can help knock off the list next year!

 About Versatile Wood Products | Contact Us